Lazerbeak12345/sway-inv/README.md

 Much like [SFINV], this mod is a "A cleaner, simpler solution to having an advanced inventory in Minetest."
 It's intended to be an excellent modding base.

 Sway uses [Flow] formspecs for rendering.
+With Sway, formspec size is no longer a limit to your UI or UX.
+You can have fully dynamic layouts too!

 > Lots of changes are underway!
 The API is not stable yet.